karl0ss/JDRssDownloader/README.md

 ## Execution
 For basic usage you can just navigate into the folder and run -
 - ``npm i`` to install the requirements.
-- ``node main.js`` This will execute the process and add the links if they are found.
+- ``node JDRssDownloader.js`` This will execute the process and add the links if they are found.

-For advanced usage, you can set it to run every hour or something using a cron job, thats what I have setup.
+My suggestion would be to use pm2 so it can run "in the background"

 ## Issues